Rajeshwari-Rudra/scala-big-data-topics/README.md

 # scala-big-data-topics

->Manage a list of big data topics using Scala, Akka, and HTTP
+>Manage a list of big data topics using Scala, Akka, and Akka-HTTP

 ## Links